xitrum-framework/xitrum-doc/sphinx/restful.rst

 -------------

-When you create APIs for machines, e.g. smartphones, you may want to skip this check.
-To skip for an action (and its subclasses), make your action extend the trait xitrum.SkipCSRFCheck:
+When you create APIs for machines, e.g. smartphones, you may want to skip this automatic CSRF check.
+Add the trait xitrum.SkipCSRFCheck to you controller:

 ::